Putin woos police with wage promises ahead of poll

 Police form a crucial part of Putin's security machine which has kept a lid on the opposition movement during his 12-year rule, dispersing unsanctioned protests when ordered but laying off when restraint is in the Kremlin's interest.

-Tens of thousands of people have turned out for opposition protests three times since a December 4 parliamentary election, venting anger over suspected fraud in his party's favour and calling for a "Russia without Putin."
+Tens of thousands of people have turned out for opposition protests three times since a Dec.
+4 parliamentary election, venting anger over suspected fraud in his party's favour and calling for a "Russia without Putin".

-Police have been dispersing smaller protests held without official permission in the runup to the election.

-Tuesday, Moscow police said they detained about 10 people protesting outside the Central Election Commission headquarters, while Interfax news agency cited a protest leader as saying 26 were detained.

 Protests have been held nationwide but those in Moscow have been by far the largest, reflecting discontent among middle-class Russians who want change and are dismayed by the prospect that he could potentially remain in the Kremlin until 2024.